Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Planar four-bar links

 \subsubsection{Periodic Darboux transformations}

+Following Darboux \cite{Dar}, we say that the Darboux transformation is $n$ periodic, if after $n$ iterations, a quadrilateral maps to a quadrilateral congruent to the initial one and of the same orientation.
 Now, we are going to describe all periodic Darboux transformations, with the biquadratic $L$ being an elliptic curve.
 Darboux proved in \cite{Dar}, {\it the poristic property} of periodicity of Darboux transformations: the period of the Darboux transformation is a universal property of a given link, not dependent on the choice of a particular polygonal configuration.

 The following proposition describes $2$-periodic $4$-bar links and it goes back to the original paper of Darboux. \begin{proposition}[\cite{Dar}] The four-bar link $(a, b,c,d)$ has a $2$-periodic Darboux transformation if and only if: